easha112/Nexus_Project/README.md

 ---

-## 📡 API Base URL
+## API Base URL

 https://your-backend-url.railway.app/api

----

-## 👨‍💻 Author

-- Name: Your Name
-- Internship Project: Nexus System
-- Role: Full Stack Developer

----

-## 📜 License
+## License

-This project is for educational/internship purposes.
+This project is for educational purposes.